bgold09/dotfiles/README.md

     * [NERDTree] - directory tree explorer
     * [ps1] - PowerShell syntax highlighting for vim
     * [repeat.vim] - enable repeating supported plugin maps with "."
+    * [sneak.vim] - jump to any location specified by two characters
     * [solarized] - precision colorscheme
     * [supertab] - allows you to use &lt;Tab&gt; for completion
     * [surround] - delete, add and change surroundings (brackets, quotes, etc.)